ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/code-blocks.rst

       def some_function():
           interesting = False
-          print('This line is highlighted.')
+          print("This line is highlighted.")
-          print('This line is no highlighted.')
+          print("This line is no highlighted.")
-          print('This line is highlighted.')
+          print("This line is highlighted.")

 Here is how the preceding code block is rendered in the documentation: